 What to do if your water heater leaks

-The last thing anybody wants is a broken water heater and a flooded residence, so what are the immediate steps that should be taken if a burst does occur, and what can you do prevent this from ever even happening?
+The last thing anybody wants is a broken water heater and a flooded residence, so what are the immediate steps that should be taken if a burst does occur, and what can you do prevent this from happening in the first place?

 A home’s water heater is probably not something most people think about very often.
 After all, it lives out of sight, usually does its job, and only needs replaced about every 8 to 12 years.
-In fact, most people don’t think about the water heater until their shower is way too cold, or until it happens to leak or burst.
-The last thing anybody wants is a broken water heater and a flooded residence, so what are the immediate steps that should be taken if a burst does occur, and what can you do prevent this from ever even happening?
+In fact, most people don’t think about the water heater until their shower is too cold, or until a leak or burst occurs.
+The last thing anybody wants is a broken water heater and a flooded residence, so what are the immediate steps that should be taken if a burst does occur, and what homeowners do to prevent this from occurring in the first place?

 What to do immediately after a water heater burst: